-The Commonwealth should make it easier for cities and towns to invest in tree-planting and conservation, rain gardens, bioswales, climatesmart parks, green and blue roofs, pervious pavements, wetland restoration and living shorelines, especially in disproportionately impacted communities.
-This includes integrating climate resiliency measures into transportation projects.
+The Commonwealth should make it easier for cities and towns to invest in tree-planting and conservation, rain gardens, bioswales, climate-smart parks, green and blue roofs, pervious pavements, wetland restoration and living shorelines, especially in disproportionately impacted communities.
+This includes integrating climate resiliency measures into transportation projects and partnering with artists to bring creative solutions and cultural resonance to these investments.